Grounds for possession in a private residential tenancy

 Ground 10: Not occupying let property

-Regardless of how long the tenant has occupied the property or when the notice was served the notice period is 28 days
+Regardless of how long the tenant has occupied the property the notice period is 28 days.

 This ground is intended to cover cases where the tenant has abandoned the property.